-PT maintenance loan is subject to existing Plan 2 repayment rules.
-Where the student starts a course in AY 19/20, loan balances may enter repayment from 6^{th} April 2020 at the earliest.
+PTML is subject to existing Plan 2 repayment rules.
+Where the student starts a course in AY 20/21, loan balances may enter repayment from 6 April 2021 at the earliest.

-See the AY 19/20 'Repayments' guidance for full details.
+See the AY 20/21 'Repayments' guidance for full details.

-Note that PTML is not in scope for the Partial Cancelation Policy.
+Note that PTML is not in scope for the Welsh Partial Cancelation Policy.
 Only FT loan for living costs is in scope for this policy.